-This measure is to ensure students are successfully completing credit-bearing Math courses in a timely manner.
-This measure includes first-time fall curriculum students who have an Associate Degree primary curriculum program or are in a Career and College Promise College Transfer Primary Pathway.
-Success is defined as earning a "C" or better in at least one credit-bearing Math course during their first two academic years.
+This measure is to ensure students are successfully completing credit-bearing Math courses within their first three academic years.
+This measure includes first-time fall associate degree and transfer pathway students during their first fall.
+Success is defined as earning a standard letter grade of A, B, C, or P in at least one credit-bearing Math course within three years (by the end of the third summer term).